 The case file has a number of components and is structured according to a university-specified format.
 Some of the contents are supplied by your department, while you supply the majority of the information yourself.
 You are required to write several ‘statements’ about your academic progress in various work categories and an up-do-date CV is mandatory.
 Information about the case file and its contents, including a template, can be found on the Vice Provost’s website.

 Medical faculty seeking promotion must demonstrate an academic approach to medical practice.
 They must also involve themselves in scholarly work, some of which will be directly associated with their medical practices.
 Together, these two aspects of academic medicine are evaluated under Category 5 of the standards, the Practice of Professional Skills.

-Category 5.2a is specifically designed to evaluate the extent to which your clinical practice is of an academic sort, as evidenced by a variety of academic parameters including both traditional research requirements and other scholarly requirements identifiable associated with the practice of academic medicine.
-This section of the standards seeks to acknowledge and reward certain types of scholarly work that would not necessarily characterize the routine, everyday practice of medicine.
+Category 5.2a is specifically designed to evaluate the extent to which your clinical practice is of an academic sort, as evidenced by a variety of academic parameters including both traditional research requirements and other scholarly requirements associated with the practice of academic medicine.
+This section of the standards seeks to acknowledge and reward certain types of scholarly work that would not necessarily characterize the routine, everyday practice of medicine, while encouraging more progressive and inclusive scholarly work not necessarily encompassed by traditional understandings of original research followed by publication.
 Detailed lists of required scholarly activities are outline for each rank in Table F of the standards.